canonical/spread/README.md

     linode:
         key: $(echo $LINODE_API_KEY)
         systems:
             - ubuntu-16.04
 ```

 With these settings the Linode backend in Spread will pick the API key from
 the local `$LINODE_API_KEY` environment variable (we don't want that in
 `spread.yaml`), and look for a server available on that user account that
 is powered off.
 When it finds one, it creates a brand new configuration and
-disk set to run the tests, without touching any of the available ones.
+disk set to run the tasks, without touching any of the available ones.
 That
-means you can even reuse existing servers to run the tests, if you wish.
+means you can even reuse existing servers to run the tasks, if you wish.
 When discarding the server (assuming no `-keep` or `-debug`), it will power
 off the server and remove the configuration and disks, leaving it ready for
 the next run.